Dan0sz/host-analytics-locally/readme.txt

 = What is the current update interval of the Analytics-script? =

-I have set it to daily, because Google updates the script very often.
-Also, the daily interval is the longest interval that wp_cron() allows, as far as I know.
-If you suspect you might've gotten behind (which I doubt) I've implement a manual update button within the CAOS' settings.
+I have set it to twice daily, because Google updates the script very often.
+If you suspect you might've gotten behind (which I doubt) Run a manual update button within CAOS' settings.

-= The ga.js/analytics.js/gtag.js-file remains empty!
-What should I do? =

-Make sure you are running the latest version, as I added some compatibility fixes along the way.
-If this doesn't resolve your issue, then your wp-cron isn't working properly.
-This is a server related issue.
-You can add the 'includes/update-analytics.php'-file to [your crontab](http://crontab-generator.org/ "Click here to create a crontab line using Crontab Generator").
-As this problem has been resolved many times already, check the forum!

-= I just updated to the latest version and the tracking stopped working! =

-Probably your gtag.js/analytics.js/ga.js file got overwritten and emptied.
-Try activating and de-activating the plugin, otherwise this will automatically resolve itself after the cronjob has run.

 = I disabled Demographic Reports in Google Analytics, but the script is still redirecting to doubleclick.net.
 How do I turn this off? =